-In your efforts to keep your Internet accounts secure, you may find one day yourself in the unfortunate situation where you forgot your Amazon password and can't get into your Amazon.com account.
+In your efforts to keep your Internet accounts secure, you may find one day yourself in the unfortunate situation where you forgot your Amazon password and can't get into your account.
 It's an innocent enough mistake, and there's no need to panic: it's something that can be easily fixed.
+In this article, we’ll explain how to do this, and go step-by step!

 Move your mouse cursor over Hello, Sign In: Your Account and click Sign In.

-Amazon will send you an email with instructions on how to reset your password.
+You will then receive an email with instructions on how to reset your password.
 Go to your email service and log in, and open the email titled "Amazon.com Password Assistance."
 Click the blue link that appears there (we've blurred it out here for security reasons).

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.